adrjmiranda/net-learn-hub/README.md

 # NetLearnHub

-Welcome to [NetLearnHub](https://netlearnhub.wuaze.com), a free education platform dedicated to learning about computer networks.
+Welcome to <a href="https://netlearnhub.wuaze.com" target="_blank">NetLearnHub</a>, a free education platform dedicated to learning about computer networks.

 ## About the Project